 In 1983, Berman got married to Katherine “Kathy” Alexinski and later became a father to two children, Meredith and Douglas.
 Though, his wife Kathy passed away on May 10, 2017, from a traffic collision in Woodbury.

 Berman’s career was not limited to just of a sportscaster.
-Whilst having been a major personality in American sporting network, he was involved with many different roles.
+Whilst having been a major personality in American sporting network, he was involved in many different roles.
 He appeared in movies, comedy shows and music videos which goes on to show his versatility.

 Chris Berman: Net Worth

-Chris Burman was one of the major players that helped ESPN grow to what it is now.
+Chris Berman was one of the major players that helped ESPN grow to what it is now.
 And as of 2018, he is believed to have a net worth of $20 million with a salary of $5 million.
 His job as an anchor, commentator and a host for ESPN was a major source for his financial wellbeing.
 He now lives in a mansion covering an area of 4,320 sq. ft.

 With over three decades as a sportscaster, the 63-year-old took ESPN to a whole new level.
 He gave it a recognition with his own unorthodox style full of nicknames and catchphrases and a voice that never seems to get old.